jennybc/vanNH/web/2014-07-16_finals-preview.md

 ### Barchart of no. of passes in a possession

 I have excluded possessions that end due to end of period.
+What this means via example: Vancouver Nighthawks have had 226 possessions that end in a goal and the median number of passes was 5.

 Main observation: vanNH turn it over more and sooner than wdcCT.
 ![plot of chunk barchart_passes_per_possession](./2014-07-16_finals-preview_files/figure-html/barchart_passes_per_possession.png)